-Spring: HAP 5613 Financial Management of Health Service Organizations HAP 5733 Managed Care and Integrated Delivery Systems HAP 5863 Strategic Management in Health Service Organizations HAP 5883 Health Care Quality Management HAP 7913 Professional Communication Skills in Healthcare Settings The internship is usually scheduled during the summer between the first and second ne successful completion of the first thirty hours of the curriculum.
-Students may not arrange an internship if on academic probation.
-If a student does not have a 3.0
+HAP 7913 Professional Communication Skills in Healthcare Settings

-GPA or has received lower than a "B" letter grade in any course, the internship may be scheduled at a later date which may delay graduation.
+The internship is usually scheduled during the summer between the first and second years after the successful completion of the first thirty hours of the curriculum.
+If a student does not have a 3.0 GPA, has received lower than a "B" letter grade in any course, or is on academic probation, the internship may be scheduled at a later date which may delay graduation.